Home Vancouver Events Calendar Festivals and Events in Vancouver BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 This article contains information about the following:

-Admission | Schedule | Sports, Music & Dance | Workshops & Demos | Entertainment | Sporting Events | Tips & Advice | ScotFestBC Video | Other Information
+Admission | Schedule | Sports, Music and Dance | Workshops and Demos | Entertainment | Sporting Events | Tips & Advice | ScotFestBC Video | Other Information

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the event.

-ScotFestBC is an annual event featuring athletic competitions, Celtic dancing, live music, whisky tasting and bagpiping!
-It’s a family-friendly event and lots of fun!
+ScotFestBC is an annual event featuring athletic competitions, Celtic dancing, live music, whisky tasting and bagpiping.
+It’s a family-friendly event and lots of fun.

-The British Columbia Highland Games take place on a Friday and Saturday in mid-June, 2024, by Lafarge Lake at Town Centre Park in Coquitlam.
+The British Columbia Highland Games take place on the Friday and Saturday of June 19th and 20th in 2026.
+The event happens by Lafarge Lake at Town Centre Park in Coquitlam.
+Conveniently, it’s close to the Lafarge Lake-Douglas SkyTrain Station.

-ScotFestBC has been a terrific event for decades!
-If you like live music, cultural events, outdoor markets, athletic competitions, whisky and everything to do with Scotland, you’ll love this event!
-We highly recommend it!
+ScotFestBC has been a terrific event for decades.
+If you like live music, cultural events, outdoor markets, athletic competitions, whisky and everything to do with Scotland, you’ll love this event.
+We highly recommend it.

 BC Highland Games & Scottish Festival